mvysny/karibu-tools/README.md

 In order to properly display `LocalDate` and `LocalDateTime` on client's machine, you need to fetch the browser's TimeZone first.
-You can achieve that simply by calling `BrowserTimeZone.fetch()`, for example when the session is being initialized. `fetch()` will request the information from the browser and will store it into the session.
+You can achieve that simply by calling `BrowserTimeZone.fetch()`, for example when the [Vaadin Session is being initialized](https://vaadin.com/docs/v14/flow/advanced/tutorial-application-lifecycle.html).
+`fetch()` will request the information from the browser and will store it into the session.
 Afterwards, simply call `BrowserTimeZone.get` to get the browser's time zone instantly.